oracle/terraform-provider-oci/website/docs/r/database_tools_database_tools_private_endpoint.html.markdown

 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database Tools private endpoint.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
+* `locks` - Locks associated with this resource.
+	* `message` - A message added by the creator of the lock.
+This is typically used to give an indication of why the resource is locked.
+	* `related_resource_id` - The id of the resource that is locking this resource.
+Indicates that deleting this resource will remove the lock.
+	* `time_created` - When the lock was created.
+	* `type` - Type of the lock.
 * `nsg_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups that the private endpoint's VNIC belongs to.
 For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/NetworkSecurityGroup/).
 * `private_endpoint_ip` - The private IP address that represents the access point for the associated endpoint service.
 * `private_endpoint_vnic_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the private endpoint's VNIC.